Signature of a Cosmic String Wake at $z=3$

 \section{Abstract}

-In this paper, we describe the results of N-body simulation runs which include a cosmic string wake of tension $G\mu=10^{-7}$ on top of the usual $\Lambda CDM$ fluctuations.
-To obtain a higher resolution of the wake in the simulations compared to previous work, we insert the effects of the string wake at a lower redshift and perform the simulations in a smaller box.
-A curvelet analysis of the wake and no wake maps is applied, indicating that the presence of a wake can be extracted at four sigma confidence level from maps of the two-dimensional dark matter projection down to a redshift of $z=3$.
+In this paper, we describe the results of N-body simulation runs, which include a cosmic string wake of tension $G\mu= 4 \times 10^{-8}$ on top of the usual $\Lambda CDM$ fluctuations.
+To obtain a higher resolution of the wake in the simulations compared to previous work, we insert the effects of the string wake at a lower redshift and perform the simulations in a smaller volume.
+A curvelet analysis of the wake and no-wake maps is applied, indicating that the presence of a wake can be extracted at a three-sigma confidence level from maps of the two-dimensional dark matter projection down to a redshift of $z=3$.